-The 5 Whys method is part of the Toyota Production System.
-Developed by Sakichi Toyoda, a Japanese inventor and industrialist, the technique became an integral part of the Lean philosophy.
+The 5 Whys method is part of the Toyota Production System and an essential approach to problem-solving.
+Developed by Sakichi Toyoda, a Japanese inventor, and industrialist, the technique became an integral part of the Lean philosophy.

 "The basis of Toyota’s scientific approach is to ask why five times whenever we find a problem … By repeating why five times, the nature of the problem as well as its solution becomes clear."
 Taiichi Ohno

-One of the key factors for successful implementation of the technique is to take an informed decision.
+One of the key factors for the successful implementation of the technique is to make an informed decision.
 This means that the decision-making process should be based on an insightful understanding of what is actually happening on the work floor.

 In other words, the root cause analysis process should include people with practical experience.
 Logically, they can give you the most valuable information regarding any problem that appears in their area of expertise.

-When applying the 5 Whys technique, you want to get to the essence of the problem and then fix it.
-Actually, the 5 Whys may show you that the source of the problem is quite unexpected.
+When applying the 5 Whys technique, you want to get to the problem's essence and then fix it.
+Actually, the 5 Whys questions may show you that the source of the problem is quite unexpected.

 Here is an example of applying the 5 Whys.

-Problem – We didn’t send the newsletter for latest software updates on time.
+Problem: We didn’t send the newsletter about the latest software updates on time.

-- Why was he not trained properly?
-Because the CTO believes that new employees don’t need thorough training and they should learn while working.
+Why was he not trained properly?
+Because CTO believes that new employees don’t need thorough training and they should learn while working.

 You can notice that the root cause of the initial problem turned out to be something completely different from most expectations.

-Therefore, the 5 Whys analysis has the purpose to inspect a certain problem in depth until it shows you the real cause.
+Therefore, the 5 Whys analysis aims to inspect a certain problem in depth until it shows you the real cause.

-Have in mind that "5" is just a number.
-Ask "Why" as many times as you need in order to complete the process and take appropriate actions.
+Keep in mind that "5" is just a number.
+Ask "Why" as many times as you need to complete the process and take appropriate actions.

 The 5 Whys technique may help you achieve continuous improvement at any level of your organization.
-Here are some basics steps you need to follow.
+The 5 Why’s process typically includes the following steps.

 Try to assemble a team of people from different departments.
 Each representative has to be familiar with the process that is going to be investigated.